ruanwz/antigravity-artifact-translator/README.md

 ## Notes

-- This extension uses an unofficial Google Translate API for educational and personal use only; rate limits may apply.
+- This extension uses unofficial translation APIs (Google & Microsoft) for educational and personal use only; rate limits may apply.
 - Large files are automatically split into chunks for translation, but very large files may still take some time to process.